 Trade-offs: does higher risk mean higher climate performance?

-As a next step, and once again building on the work from Kaul et. al (2021, see here), we want to investigate whether there is a trade-off between the portfolio’s climate performance and its active risk.
+As a next step, and once again building on the work from Kaul et. al (2021, see ), we want to investigate whether there is a trade-off between the portfolio’s climate performance and its active risk.
 The active risk (or tracking error) indicates the variability of a portfolio’s return relative to a benchmark.
 This is therefore based on the portfolio’s active returns, which are the returns of the tilted portfolio minus the benchmark.
 Under our current assessment, the active risk of the tilted portfolio is 0.03%, which indicates that returns of the tilted portfolio have a very low level of variability relative to the benchmark.
 However, we want to investigate whether a superior climate performance also results in the portfolio’s return becoming more volatile compared to the benchmark’s.

 For that, we run the analysis aiming to maximize the climate performance, given certain risk restrictions.
 For example, we maximize CCPI subject to a certain level of active risk, while keeping all of our other non-climate constraints (e.g. related to duration) constant.
 The results are shown in the charts below.